 James Jones to re-sign with the Heat

-James Jones has agreed to re-sign with the Heat for the player minimum after being waived just three weeks ago.
+James Jones has agreed to re-sign with the Heat on a one-year minimum salary deal worth approximately $1.15 million, with a player option on a second year, after being waived just three weeks ago.

-Jones was not worth the 3-years and $14.9 million remaining on his previous contract, which would have paid him $4.7 million in the upcoming season, particularly to a team in such desperate need of the added cap space.
+Jones was not worth the three years and $14.91 million remaining on his previous contract, which would have paid him $4.65 million in the upcoming season, particularly to a team in desperate need of the added cap space to achieve far bigger goals.
 And so, the Heat elected to waive him in favor of his reduced $5.952 million partial guarantee.

 However, Pat Riley did one better.
-The team was able to recover an extra $1.0 million through an agreed-to buyout, which will count $1.544 million against the cap next season.
-In effect, the Heat recovered $3.1 million in additional cap space this off-season after cutting Jones.
+He was able to recover an extra $1.0 million through an agreed-to buyout, which will count $1.544 million against the cap next season.

-Jones has received something of a bad rap in South Florida because he signed a lucrative contract which he never lived up to.
-But if he does for the Heat this season precisely what he did last season, shoot 41.1% from the three-point line and otherwise remain largely anonymous, he will have lived up to his more modest deal.
+Jones has received something of a bad reputuation in South Florida because he signed a lucrative contract which he never lived up to.
+But if he does for the Heat this season what he did last season – shoot 41.1% from the three-point line, play solid team defense, and otherwise remain largely anonymous – he will have lived up to his more modest deal.